alonakovtun/lexingham/wp-content/plugins/search-by-sku-for-woocommerce/readme.txt

 3. No configuration required :)

 == Changelog ==
+= 0.8.1 =
+Update Wordpress compatibility to 5.7.2
+= 0.8.0 =
+Compatibility with Woocommerce 5.5.0
+= 0.7.1 =
+Testing with Wordpress 5.4.2 and Woocommerce 4.2.0 Remove compatibility warnings from plugin view.
+Achieved by adding woocommerce metadata flags.
+= 0.7.0 =
+Fix a long standing bug to search for multiple products.
+If you search for multiple SKUs at once EG `WB-12, WB-20` you will now search results for both products.
+Fix leading or trailing whitespace issue around SKUs Update contact information of [plugin maintainer - Unroll Digital](https://unrolldigital.com) = 0.6.3 =
+Testing the plugin still works with the latest versions of wordpress (5.4) and woocommerce (4.0.1).
 = 0.6.2 =
 Testing the plugin still works with the latest versions of wordpress (4.9.8) and woocommerce (3.4.4).
 = 0.6.1 =